-Feature Description Award value For 2022, a grant of NAB shares equivalent to approximately \$1,000 was made to colleagues who: were a permanent employee of the Group with at least 12 months' continuous service as at 30 September 2022 and resided in Australia (excluding casual, fixed term and temporary employees and employees on career break) · were still a permanent employee of the Group on the allocation date (15 December 2022) · were not an Accountable Person or a senior executive (Group 6 or 7 colleagues) · did not receive a serious or significant conduct issue for the performance year ended 30 September 2022.
-Eligible colleagues who did not meet the Australian residency requirement, including those who work in NAB international offices, may receive a cash equivalent payment in their local currency instead of the share grant.
+Feature Description Award value For 2023, a \$1,000 grant of NAB shares will be made to colleagues who: are a permanent employee of the Group with at least 12 months' continuous service as at 30 S 2023 and reside in Australia (excluding casual, fixed term and temporary employees and emplo career break); · are still a permanent employee of the Group on the allocation date (19 December 2023); · are not an Accountable Person or a senior executive (Group 6 and 7 colleagues); · did not receive a serious or significant conduct issue for the performance year ended 30 September 2023.
+Eligible colleagues who do not meet the Australian residency requirement, including those who work in NAB international offices, may receive a cash equivalent payment in their local currency instead of the share grant.
 Restriction period The award is restricted for three years.
 Dividends are payable on the award during the restriction period.
-Separation In circumstances where an employee leaves the Group before the end of the restriction period, the retained shares will be released on cessation of employment.
+Separation In circumstances where a participant leaves the Group before the end of the restriction period, the retained shares will be released on cessation of employment.